 How it works with Yodeck on Raspberry Pi

-The easy way to display Google docs on Yodeck with Raspberry Pi is to make it available as public.
+The easy way to display Google Docs on Yodeck with Raspberry Pi is to make it publicly available.

-Below you can find a few steps about how to make your Google Docs available as public.
+Below, you can find a few steps to make your Google Docs publicly available.

 Step 1: Go to your Google account settings and choose Docs.

 Step 2: From various default templates, you can choose one or create a new one.

 Step 3: After creating your template, Click File→ “Publish to the web” (a new window will pop up) →Publish.